-The image shows Mohini, a female avatar of Vishnu, carved on a pillar located near the dance floor inside the navaranga.
+The image shows Mohini, a female avatar of Vishnu, carved into a pillar located near the dance floor inside the navaranga.
 This amazingly beautiful and intricately carved sculpture was made of black stone (locally known as Krishna Shile).

 According to Hindu mythology, Mohini is a by-product of the Samudra Manthana (Churning of the Ocean of Milk), which was a collaborative effort by devas (demi-gods) and asuras (demons) to produce amrita, the nectar of immortality.Once the churning produced amrita, asuras cleverly stole all of it.
 When Vishnu realized that asuras have amrita, he appeared as a young beautiful woman, a femme fatale, who enticed asuras and successfully grabbed amrita back from them and gave it to the devas.